HugoFara/pylinkage/README.md

 Here are the principles:

 * The parameters are the geometric constraints (the dimensions) of the linkage.
-* A dimension set (a n-uplet) is called a *particle* or an *agent*.
+* A dimension set (an n-uplet) is called a *particle* or an *agent*.
 Think of it like a bee.
-* The particles move in a n-vectorial space.
-That is, if we have n geometric constraints, the particles move in a n-D space.
+* The particles move in an n-vectorial space.
+That is, if we have n geometric constraints, the particles move in an n-D space.
 * Together, the particles form the *swarm*.
 * Each time they move, their score is evaluated by our fitness function.
 * They know their best score, and know the current score of their neighbor.